Nathan-P-T/LKWD_assessment/README.md

 	- CVI
 - Some high-level recommendations for strategic focus

-Areas such as disrupted orders (which I defined as sales that were cancelled, on-hold, or disputed) were scoped but not included in the final write-up due to the time limit
+Additional areas of analysis, such as disrupted orders (which I defined as sales that were cancelled, on-hold, or disputed), were scoped but not included in the final write-up due to the time limit

 ## Tooling choices